words/cuss/readme.md

 ### Usage of locale versions

-*To use the Portuguese from Brazil by example*
+To use Portuguese (as used inBrazil), do:

 ```js
 var cuss = require('cuss/pt-br')